Jeakai/CS348-Project/README.md

 ## Create & Load The Sample Database
 1. Install & open the MySQL workbench, and start a local session
 2. Open & run the file ./db/createTables.sql, this will create the database and initialize the schemas
-3. Load data manually by using Import Wizard on each relation in the schemas panel on the left.
+3. Load data manually by using Import Wizard on each relation in the schemas panel on the left with the csv files in ./db/dummy
    - Import in the following order: users, teams, players, members, favourites

 ## Run the application